Skip to main content

 }

-Keep in mind that this way you get an injector that created an instance of this service.
-The hierarchy level of this injector depends only on the registry of the injector to which SecondService was transferred.
+Keep in mind that in this way you get the injector that created the instance of this service.
+The hierarchy level of that injector depends only on the registry in which SecondService was passed.

 Multi-providers

-This type of provider exists only in the form of an object, and it differs from regular DI providers by the presence of the multi: true property.
-Such providers are advisable to use when there is a need to transfer several providers with the same token to DI at once, so that DI returns the same number of values for these providers in one array:
+This kind of providers exist only in the object form and differ from regular DI providers by having the multi: true property.
+Such providers are appropriate when you need to pass several providers with the same token to DI at once so that DI returns the same number of values for these providers in a single array:

 import { Injector } from '@ditsmod/core';